 The second component of the allowance for loan losses, the specific reserve, applies to loans that are considered impaired.
 A loan is considered impaired when it is probable that UCB will not be able to collect all amounts due, including interest payments, in accordance with the loan's contractual terms.
-Unless the loan is collateral-dependent, loan impairment is measured based on the present value of expected future cash flows that have been discounted at the loan's effective interest rate unless foreclosure is probable, wherein fair value of collateral must be used.
-If the loan is collateral-dependent, either the observable market price or the current fair value of the collateral, reduced by estimated disposition costs, is used in place of the discounted cash flow analysis.
+Unless the loan is collateral-dependent, loan impairment is measured based on the present value of expected future cash flows that have been discounted at the loan's collateral-dependent, either the observable market price or the current fair value of collateral, reduced by estimated disposition costs, is used in place of the discounted cash flow analysis.